Customer support

 Yes — the agent is bilingual by default and follows your tone-of-voice brief in both languages.
 It detects the customer’s language from the first message and stays in it through the thread, including the escalation brief if the human prefers a different working language.

 They open the inbox, read the brief, send the reply.
 The configuration work — knowledge base, rules, escalation logic — happens in AI Studio and is owned by whoever runs CX, not engineering.
-Most teams have a working agent live within a day.

 Either works.
 Most teams start by routing WhatsApp, Instagram, and web-widget conversations through bitbybit while keeping their existing helpdesk for email and web tickets — the customer record stays unified across both.
 Teams that consolidate move email and web traffic over once the agent is trusted.
 No lock-in either way.